Raudbjorn/reddkit/README.md

 - `client/public/` - Client-side HTML, CSS, and JS
 - `client/public/app.js` - Main client-side application logic
 - `client/public/styles.css` - Application styling

+## Authentication Architecture

+ReddKit uses a dedicated OAuth proxy service for Reddit authentication, which:

+1. Securely manages Reddit API credentials
+2. Handles the OAuth 2.0 flow with Reddit
+3. Provides token exchange and refresh capabilities
+4. Keeps sensitive credentials out of the client application

+### How Authentication Works

+1. When you click "Login", ReddKit redirects to the proxy service
+2. The proxy handles the Reddit OAuth flow
+3. After successful authentication, the proxy generates a temporary token
+4. This token is exchanged for Reddit access tokens via a secure server-to-server request
+5. ReddKit stores the encrypted tokens locally for subsequent API calls

+### OAuth Proxy Repository

+The proxy code is available at [github.com/Raudbjorn/reddit-oauth-proxy](https://github.com/Raudbjorn/reddit-oauth-proxy.git) and can be self-hosted if desired.
+By default, ReddKit uses the instance running at `auth.sveinbjorn.dev`.

+This architecture improves security by:
+- Keeping Reddit API secrets out of the client application
+- Handling token refresh securely
+- Preventing exposure of credentials in browser history or logs

 ## How It Works